MSJYYT/tensorflow-nlp/README.md

 	* Model

-		These results can be compared to [this repo](https://github.com/terrifyzhao/text_matching) and [this repo](https://github.com/liuhuanyong/SiameseSentenceSimilarity) on the same dataset
+		These results can be compared to [this benchmark](https://github.com/wangle1218/deep_text_matching) since the dataset is the same

 		* TensorFlow 2